-Despite them not being great layers, no other chicken breed has inspired so many chicken keepers to add exotic-looking poultry to their flock.
+Despite them not being great layers, no other breed of chicken has inspired so many chicken keepers to add exotic-looking poultry to their flock.

 Their excessive plumage in combination with their gentle disposition have contributed to their favorability as a pet chicken.

 But before you decide to add a Cochin chicken to your coop, let’s look at their breed standard and what they need to live happily and healthily as backyard chickens.

 Cochins are a large size with excessive plumage making them an astounding sight to behold.